vltpkg/vltpkg/src/dep-id/README.md

 `x@npm:y@latest` and `asdf@npm:y@1.x` might both ultimately
 resolve to the same package, so they only need to appear in the store once.

+## BROWSER API

+An isomorphic API `@vltpkg/dep-id/browser` is provided for use in the browser.